mahmoud/sedimental/entries/simple_statistics_for_systems.md

 you a better sense of your system, as well as inform you as to redundant data collection.

-**Multimodal statistics** abound in real world data, where multiple distributions are embedded in a single set.
+**Multimodal statistics** abound in real world data: multiple peaks or multiple distributions packed into a single dataset.
 Consider response times from an HTTP service:

 * Successful requests (200s) take a "normal" amount of time
 * Client failures (400s) complete quickly, as little work can be done with invalid requests.